 NEUROPATHY SIGNS AND SYMPTOMS

-Do you have signs and symptoms of neuropathy in Woodland Park?
+Do you have signs and symptoms of neuropathy in Clifton?
 Neuropathy is also known as peripheral neuropathy because of its effect on the body’s sensory and motor nerves.
 It is very common for patients to experience the first symptoms in their extremities (hands, arms, legs, and feet).
 When this occurs it is referred to as Sensorimotor Polyneuropathy.

 - Experiencing tingling sensations in the extremities.
 This sensation is also described as pins and needling feeling or prickling feeling.